 What to expect: A good ol’ East Coast party complete with live music and dancing in the streets in the heart of downtown St. John’s.

 What to expect: This arts and music festival attracts more than 100,000 people to Montreal’s Île Notre-Dame.
-Festival-goers can see more than 100 bands ranging from emerging local talent to big name national and international artists.
-This year’s headliners include Florence + The Machine, Khalid and Travis Scott.
+Festival-goers can see more than 100 bands ranging from emerging local talent to big-name national and international artists.

 Insider tip: It’s only a 30-minute metro ride to Osheaga from downtown, but give yourself some leeway, as the crowds can be hefty.